Oxygen Deprivation

 Financially, the lifetime costs for individuals with cerebral palsy and/or other intellectual disabilities are estimated to be close to $1 million, according to the Centers for Disease Control and Prevention (CDC).
 Conditions such as autism and epilepsy also may require significant financial resources in order to maintain a functioning quality of life for the individual.
 Similarly, a cerebral palsy prognosis could require a lot of resources.

-Unlike many illnesses, the consequences of oxygen deprivation most often last for a lifetime.
+Unlike many illnesses, the consequences of a lack of oxygen during birth most often last for a lifetime.
 Families facing this unfortunate circumstance who believe that medical negligence led to their child’s injuries should consider obtaining legal guidance about protection of their rights.

 Start Your FREE Case Review Today